 - Quick & Easy: It shouldn’t be difficult or time-consuming to develop your emails with native ads.
 It’d be convenient to have a standard HTML template.
 Avoid complex processes in favor of scalability.

 - Industry Standards: Follow the industry standards with your ads.
 You might not find specific IAB guidelines for native email ads, but you can follow standards like ad size, weight, aspect ratio, etc. It’ll make your ads more effective.
 Also, don’t forget to label your ads for better transparency.

 - Interest-based Ads: Static, direct-sold, sponsorship ads are not your only option.
-You serve programmatic ads that are based on your audiences’ interests.
-Such ads have a higher CTR potential.
-You can do so with the help of your ad server, or by partnering with email monetization providers.
+You serve programmatic ads based on your audiences’ interests.
+You can use your ad server or partner with email monetization providers.

 - Optimization: Don’t take a set-it-and-forget-it approach for your email campaigns.
 Optimize them through experiments with placements, time, text, designs, etc.

-There are publishers in the industry who are getting outstanding results from their newsletters.
-For instance, The New York Times uses its free newsletters to gain paying subscribers.
+Some publishers in the industry are getting outstanding results from their newsletters.
+For instance, The New York Times used its free newsletters to gain paying subscribers.
 Morning Brew went from $3 million in revenue to $13 million in just one year with its quality content.
 It means newsletters can do wonders if you play your cards right.
-But, how would you form your strategy?
-One of the best ways is to keep an eye on the top publishers.
-You can learn from their actions and make your plans accordingly.
-You can subscribe to our free weekly newsletter for the latest strategies from top publishers.
-If you’re interested in diving deep into the success stories of publishers, our Becoming Series can be a blessing for you.
-So, keep learning and keep growing.